 Target CPM is one of those ad bidding strategies that people rarely talk about, much less write about.

-Those of you with a swelling pineal gland may have visions of you skidding broadside, in a cloud of black smoke with a blonde femme fetal in the passenger seat and a telling smile on your face that your Google Ads Target CPM ads just paid off.
+Those of you with a swelling pineal gland may have visions of skidding broadside, in a cloud of black smoke and a telling smile on your face that your Google Ads Target CPM just paid off.

-Others may witness a bleak prophecy of a tCPM campaign as a one-way ticket to the grave that ends with you arriving thoroughly used up, totally burned out and utterly bankrupt.
+Others may proclaim a bleak prophecy that a tCPM campaign is a one-way ticket to the grave.

 The reality is that most businesses are somewhere in the middle with either a modicum of success or failure.